ideal-postcodes/core-browser-bundled/README.md

 - **UMD compatible**
 - Transpiles core-browser to target browsers with more than 0.25% marketshare according to [caniuse.com](https://caniuse.com/usage-table).
 This is a moving target and obselete browsers will lose support over time as new builds are created.
+- Bundled with `fetch` polyfill
+- Default export of the npm module

 #### core-browser.umd.ie11.min.js

 - **UMD compatible**
 - Transpiles core-browser to target IE11 as minimum browser version.
 This will create a fixed target bundle over time.
 The tradeoff to this is larger script payload.
+- Bundled with `fetch` polyfill

 #### core-browser.esm.min.js

 - **ES Module compatible**
 - Targets browsers with [ES Module support](https://caniuse.com/#search=module)
+- Default ES Module export

 #### core-browser.esm.latest.min.js